John Gazzam Butler

 Brig.
-Gen. John Gazzam Butler (January 23, 1842 in Pittsburgh, Pennsylvania – August 17, 1914 in Portland, Oregon) was an American army officer and inventor.
+Gen. John Gazzam Butler (January 23, 1842 – August 17, 1914) was an American army officer and inventor.
 He spent most of his career in the Ordnance Corps where he helped design and produce better ammunition for rifled guns.

 Early life

-Butler was the son of John Bartlett Butler (1793–1870) and Catherine (Gazzam) Butler (1799–1882).
+Butler was born in Pittsburgh, Pennsylvania, on January 23, 1842, to John Bartlett Butler (1793–1870) and Catherine (Gazzam) Butler (1799–1882).
 His father had been a newspaper editor, then president of the Pennsylvania Canal Commission.
-During the Mexican-American War he served as a major under General Zachary Taylor, after the war he served as a paymaster at the Allegheny Arsenal.
-John G. Butler spent much of his childhood at the arsenal.
+During the Mexican-American War, he served as a major under General Zachary Taylor.
+After the war, he served as a paymaster at the Allegheny Arsenal.
+Butler spent much of his childhood at the arsenal.

 On his mother's side, Pittsburgh doctor and politician Edward D. Gazzam (1803–1878) was his uncle, and politician and businessman Joseph M. Gazzam (1842–1927) his cousin.

 After attending public schools in Pittsburgh, Butler entered Western University of Pennsylvania but in 1859 left for West Point, graduating in 1863.
 He served with the 4th U.S. Artillery, Battery M, and saw action at the Battle of Chickamauga.